MrBeee/roll/Readme.md

 #### 5	Status

-On 8 Feb 2024, the first release of Roll has been published on [GitHub](https://github.com/MrBeee/roll)
+On 8 Feb 2024, the first release of Roll has been published on [GitHub](https://github.com/MrBeee/roll).

+Initial release on the QGIS plugin website occurred on 13 March 2024.

 As of version 3.3.3 Roll is no longer considered an experimental plugin

 But there is still some functionality left to be added.
 See 'To Do' section.

-See the 'Changelog' for already implemented functionality
+Furthermore, see the 'Changelog' for already implemented functionality

 Any [Issues](https://github.com/MrBeee/roll/issues) or [pull requests](https://github.com/MrBeee/roll/pulls) can be raised through the GitHub repository